Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

-To simultaneously exploit spatial and temporal information, researchers have developed hybrid models combining CNNs, which extract spatial features from solar images, with LSTMs, which capture temporal evolution.
-This CNN–LSTM architecture has become a widely adopted and effective design paradigm in solar flare forecasting.
-Tang et al. \cite{tang2021solar} employed deep neural networks, CNN , and bidirectional LSTM to predict whether sunspot groups would produce $ \geq $ C and $ \geq $ M flare events within the next 24 or 48 hours.
+Tang et al. (2021) employed deep neural networks, CNN , and bidirectional LSTM to predict whether sunspot groups would produce $ \geq $ C and $ \geq $ M flare events within the next 24 or 48 hours \cite{tang2021solar}.
 They further demonstrated that a hybrid model, which integrates the strengths of the individual architectures, outperforms traditional statistical forecasting methods as well as any single machine learning approach.
-Lv et al. (2022) \cite{inproceedings} employ CNN and Bi-LSTM feature extraction modules to obtain high-dimensional representations that capture fused spatial–temporal features.
+Lv et al. (2022) employ CNN and Bi-LSTM feature extraction modules to obtain high-dimensional representations that capture fused spatial–temporal features \cite{inproceedings}.
 Bayesian inference is then applied to predict the probability distribution of the maximum X-ray brightness within the next 24 hours.
 By applying thresholding, class-specific flare probabilities (C, M, and X) are derived, while Grad-CAM highlights magnetogram regions of interest, thereby enhancing both interpretability and scientific value.
+Zheng et al. (2023) presented a deep learning-based multi-class prediction model that combines a hybrid bidirectional long short-term memory (HBiLSTM) network with an attention mechanism \citep{zheng2023multiclass}.
+This model predicts no flare, C-class, M-class, and X-class flares within 24 hours.
+Compared to other models, including BiLSTM-Attention and CNN-based models, the HBiLSTM-Attention variant achieved the highest performance, offering superior reliability and probabilistic prediction capabilities.

+The core of Transformer models, the self-attention mechanism, enables the capture of long-range dependencies between any two elements in a sequence, making them particularly well-suited for analyzing the temporal evolution of physical parameters in solar active regions.
+Furthermore, visual interpretations of these mechanisms reveal that attention maps consistently highlight localized regions with strong magnetic gradients and complex topologies.
+Most notably, the model attention frequently localizes along highly sheared polarity inversion lines (PILs) and areas of high free magnetic energy, which aligns perfectly with the physical understanding of flare trigger sites \citep{li2025intelligent}.